 We appeal to smokers to take their cigarettes well away from our buildings and grounds, and hope that they will consider others before they light up.

-This page has been designed to help you exercise your sphincter muscles.
-Sphincter exercises can help you to reduce leakage from the bowel.
-These exercises are also beneficial for patients who are due to have a colostomy or ileostomy (stoma) reversal operation.
-When done correctly these exercises can build up and strengthen the muscles to help you to hold both wind and stool in the back passage.
+The exercise information in this page has been written to help men who leak stool from their back passage or find it hard to control wind.
+Performing these exercises can help you to reduce leakage from the bowel by strengthening the sphincter muscles.
+If you are due to have a colostomy or ileostomy (stoma) reversal operation these exercises have been shown to help regain control more quickly.
+Practising these exercises daily can help you hold both wind and stool in the back passage.